 GTC STAFF & BOARD MEMBERS

 Brandon Robinson is the Food Access Manager for GTC.
-He has been at GTC for 3 years.
 His best memory was the first time he entered the farm as part of a summer jobs program right after high school.
 That is when he became aware of GTC for the first time and the powerful movement he was about to be part of.
 Working with GTC gives him great joy, and makes him feel both empowered and held accountable.
 Thanks to GTC, he has discovered his passion, which is food justice, growing food and sustaining the soil.
 He wants GTC to be here when he has children so that they will know the importance of healthy eating.
 The best part of his job is knowing that it brings important benefits to the community -- whether its from teaching youth a new skill or selling affordable and great quality produce to a neighborhood family.
-Brandon has lived in Springfield for the past 6 years since coming here from Puerto Rico.
+Brandon has lived in Springfield since moving from Puerto Rico.

 Isshiah Stone is the Walnut Street Community Farm Store Manager.
 Isshiah's journey with GTC started a few years ago as a youth.
 Now, she is committed to expanding Springfield's knowledge about healthy eating.
 She loves to travel and gain knowledge about how other communities are working together to be more agriculturally sustainable in order to apply it to the city of Springfield.
 In her spare time she loves to take walks, admire nature, and go for long drives.
 She also loves to draw and sculpt new things from any material.